junior-path/learning-checklists/checklists/ruby-on-rails.md

 - [ ] Have cloned a Github repository.
 - [ ] Understand the purpose of SQL.
 - [ ] Postgres: what is a table?
 What are the columns in a table?
-- [ ] What's the difference between some databases.
+- [ ] What's the difference between some databases like Postgres, MySQL, SQLite and Redis.
+- [ ] What is automated testing?
+What's unit tests?
+Acceptance tests?
+What's TDD and what's BDD?
+- [ ] What's RSpec?
+What's Capybara?
+- [ ] Write first RSpec test.
+[This tutorial](https://semaphoreci.com/community/tutorials/getting-started-with-rspec) is really good.

 It's also important to look at some very basic data structures and algorithms.